dashblock/sdk/javascript/README.md

 - `SchemaItem`:
     - name: `string`.
 Define the name of the information
     - format: `string`.
 Allowed values are `NUMBER`, `DATE`, `DATE_RANGE`, `URL`, `STRING`, `BOOLEAN`, `CURRENCY`, `ARRAY<NUMBER>`, `ARRAY<DATE>`, `ARRAY<CURRENCY>`.
 Defaults to `STRING`.
 This parameter allows you to turn natural language information into a machine readable format.
-    - attribute: `Object`.
+    - value: `Object`.
 Define where to get the value
-        - css: `string`.
+        - style: `string`.
 Get the css property of an elements, must be mapped to camel case (background-image => backgroundImage).
 Accepted values: backgroundImage.
-        - html: `string`.
+        - attribute: `string`.
 Get the attribute from the html tag (href, src...)
+        - content: `number`.
+Depth of text content.
+0 will only retrieve direct textNodes of the elements and -1 all descendants textNodes of this element.
-    - selection: `Selector[]`
+    - selection: `Selection`

-- `Selector`:
+- `Selection`:
     - css: `string`.
 Identify one or more elements on a page.
 The provided selector(s) need to match all the elements you want to extract.
+    - content: `string`.
+Identify elements based on their content.
+If css and content are provided, only elements matching both will be selected.

 ##### Return object
 - `Promise<Object[]>`.
 Where object follows the defined schema